Bhartigupta1587/Tic-Tac-Toe/README.md

 ## Logic
 1. There are total 8 winning conditions.
    - I took the nested array for winning condition
-   - That take the array variable and check one by one 8 winning condition and match with the
+   - That take the array variable and check one by one 8 winning condition and if match with the one of the condition true so current player is the winner otherwise call to change player.
-2. If all the boxes tics nobody wins then its draw
+2. If all the boxes tics nobody wins then its draw.

 ## Project structure:
-- index.html : Contains basic UI and imports the other files like style.css, script.js
+- index.html : Contains a basic UI and imports the other files like style.css, script.js
 - style.css: UI styles
 - script.js: Game logic, events.